gordon-cs/gordon-360-api/README.md

 `api/activities/:id/session/{sess_cde}/open` Reopen an activity for a given session.

 `api/activities/:id` Edit activity information for the club with activity code `id`.
-`api/memberships/:id/private/:p` Update a given activity to private or not private with boolean vaule `p`.
-The `id` parameter is the activity id.

 ### Membership Requests
 What is it?
 Resource that represents a person's application/request to join an activity group.